mobiRic/WifiWidget/README.md

   - IP address of active WiFi connection

-The only use I get out of this is to show me my IP so I can easily set up wireless debugging when I arrive at work each morning.
+I use this widget to show me my IP so I can easily set up wireless debugging without having to open WiFi settings.

 @mobiRic